Activation Function Design Sustains Plasticity in Continual Learning: Case Study 1: Negative-Slope `Goldilocks Zone'

 We now test whether \emph{negative-side responsiveness} drives plasticity under shift.
 Using the shared setup from Sec.~2 (Table~\ref{tab:iid_vs_cl_accs_trim}), we sweep the negative branch for three families: piece-wise linear (Leaky-ReLU, RReLU), smooth-tailed activations (Swish, GeLU, ELU/CELU/SELU), and adaptive (PReLU at global/layer/neuron scopes).
 Our goals are: (i) test if there exists a consistently good value of the negative-side slope across activation functions; (ii) test whether smooth tails approximate the effective slope ($\bar s$) of optimal linear regimes; and (iii) assess whether adaptively learned slopes discover optimal values without extra guidance.

-\textbf{`Goldilocks zone' for negative slopes (with shape-matched comparison).} For activations with a \emph{constant} negative-branch slope (Leaky-ReLU, RReLU), performance reliably peaks for a moderate leak \(0.6\!\lesssim\!\bar s\!\lesssim\!0.9\) and degrades once \(\bar s\!\gtrsim\!0.9\) (Fig.~\ref{fig:h1_and_h4_dead_acc_eff_slopes}, Tab.~\ref{tab:iid_vs_cl_accs_trim}), suggesting the existence of a `Goldilocks zone' for negative slopes.
-To compare smooth-tailed functions (ELU/CELU/SELU, Swish, GELU) on a common scale, we project their negative-branch behavior onto an effective slope axis, $\bar s = \mathbb{E}_{x<0}[\varphi'(x)]$, representing the average derivative for negative inputs.
-When matched by \(\bar s\), these smooth tails still underperform linear leaks within the `Goldilocks zone' and exhibit higher dead-unit fractions, approaching (but not surpassing) the linear-leak peak only for \(\bar s>1\) (App.~\ref{sec:h1_1_goldilocks_and_smooth_match}).
+\textbf{`Goldilocks zone' for negative slopes (with shape-matched comparison).} Performance of activations with \emph{constant} negative-branch slope (Leaky-ReLU, RReLU), reliably peaks for a moderate leak \(0.6\!\lesssim\!\bar s\!\lesssim\!0.9\) and degrades once \(\bar s\!\gtrsim\!0.9\) (Fig.~\ref{fig:h1_4_all_4_metrics_vs_effective_slope}A, Tab.~\ref{tab:iid_vs_cl_accs_trim}), suggesting a `Goldilocks zone' for negative slopes.
+To compare smooth-tailed functions on a common scale, we project their negative-branch behavior onto an effective slope axis, $\bar s = \mathbb{E}_{x<0}[\varphi'(x)]$, representing the average derivative for negative inputs.
+When matched by \(\bar s\), these smooth tails still underperform linear leaks within the `Goldilocks zone' and exhibit higher dead-unit fractions (Fig.~\ref{fig:h1_4_all_4_metrics_vs_effective_slope}B), approaching (but not surpassing) the linear-leak peak only for \(\bar s>1\).

-\textbf{Failure Modes for Slope Magnitude.} Building on the `Goldilocks zone' phenomenon, we examined why performance degrades outside it.
-Across activations we consistently observe a \emph{dead-unit regime} as $\bar s \!\to\!
-0$ ($\approx\!45\%$), and accuracy tracks this effect closely: Final Average Accuracy (ACC) (Sec.~\ref{sec:explain_accs}) is moderately and significantly correlated with dead units (Pearson $(r){=}\,-0.59$, $p{=}5.7{\times}10^{-8}$), whereas its correlation with final scaled gradient norms is weaker but also significant (Pearson $(r){=}\,-0.28$, $p{=}0.019$) (App.~\ref{sec:h1_2_failure_modes}).
-At very large $\bar s$ (near/above $1$), we sometimes see \emph{conditioning spikes}—higher dominant Hessian eigenvalue and lower gradient-Gram effective rank ($\lambda_{\max}\!\uparrow$, Effective rank $\!\downarrow$)— but these appear mainly for smooth-tailed shapes and are not universal for constant-slope leaks (Fig.~\ref{fig:h1_h4_erank_principal_curv}; App.~\ref{sec:curv_metrics}, \ref{sec:h1_2_failure_modes}).
-Therefore, dead units are the primary driver of failure, and we treat curvature as a useful \emph{diagnostic} rather than a general mechanism, and focus our designs on maintaining negative-side responsiveness.